nelsonq/wukong/README.md

-My EP Development Environment Accelerator Toolkit
+WuKong - An Alternative Way to Accelerate EP Development Environment Setup and Switching
 ======
 Adopting Convention ~over~ is Configuration
 ------